Medically Reviewed

 Flaxseed is perhaps the most biochemically interesting food in everyday nutrition.
-It is the richest dietary source of lignans — plant polyphenols that are converted by gut bacteria into enterolignans (enterodiol and enterolactone), which have weak oestrogenic and anti-oestrogenic activity.
+It is the richest dietary source of lignans β plant polyphenols that are converted by gut bacteria into enterolignans (enterodiol and enterolactone), which have weak oestrogenic and anti-oestrogenic activity.
 Depending on your body's hormonal environment, these enterolignans can modulate oestrogen metabolism in multiple ways: blocking receptor sites when oestrogen is too high, weakly stimulating receptors when oestrogen is too low.
-This dual-directional effect — technically called selective oestrogen receptor modulation (SERM) — explains why flaxseed appears beneficial across seemingly contradictory contexts: reducing breast cancer risk in premenopausal women with high oestrogen, and alleviating menopausal symptoms in women with declining oestrogen.
+This dual-directional effect β technically called selective oestrogen receptor modulation (SERM) β explains why flaxseed appears beneficial across seemingly contradictory contexts: reducing breast cancer risk in premenopausal women with high oestrogen, and alleviating menopausal symptoms in women with declining oestrogen.
 Flaxseed is a staple in many flexitarian and plant-forward diets precisely because of this evidence base.
 This guide explains the biochemistry clearly, reviews the clinical evidence, and provides practical guidance on how to use flaxseed to support hormonal health.
+This flaxseed hormonal balance lignans guide is designed to be the single resource you keep open while you actually cook, shop, or plan β practical first, evidence second, padding never.
+By the end you will understand the flaxseed hormonal balance lignans fundamentals well enough to adapt them to your own kitchen rather than follow them as a fixed recipe.

 What Are Lignans and How Do They Work?